 Applied decoration - BIRDS & ANIMALS

 Amongst the various forms of applied decoration, birds and animals are the rarest.
 They are highly prized by collectors (although not always a personal favourite of mine I must admit) and attract high prices.
-While not the intention of this catalogue to list prices it may be mentioned that several examples have sold in recent years from $10,000 to over $20,000.
+While not the intention of this catalogue to list prices it may be mentioned that examples have sold in recent years for many thousands of dollars.

 Designs were initially by Margaret Kerr, later joined and expanded by those of John Castle-Harris and Allan James.
 For a discussion of their differing styles the reader is referred to Gregory Hill's article in the 'Gumnuts and Glazes' catalogue.
 There was also minor post-war experimentation that included birds and animals.